a-hisame/testplay-card-generator/README.md

 ## Data File

 It is CSV format and each row data is mapped for a card.
-If you want to make the cards, read `layout-sample.yml` and `data.csv` and make yourself contents.
+If you want to make the cards, read `layout-sample.yml` and `data.csv` , after that to make yourself contents.

 ## LICENSE